“We don’t want to break up; we just want the abuse to stop.”

 What to expect from our work together

 Safety is the first priority.
 We’ll make sure each of you feels able to talk about your thoughts, feelings, and experiences without fear of reprisal.
-Safety measures are customized on a case by case basis.
+Safety measures are customized to fit your specific situation.

 Each of you will have my full respect.
 People who do hurtful things do not wish to be hurtful, and demonizing them does not help matters.
 Shame and blame encourage defensiveness, often leading to worse behavior.
 The antidote is compassionate communication in a structured, contained environment.